Atopodentatus

-Atopodentatus is an extinct genus of basal sauropterygian known from the early Middle Triassic (Pelsonian substage, Anisian to Ladinian stage) of Luoping County, Yunnan Province, southwestern China.
+Atopodentatus is an extinct genus of basal sauropterygian known from the early Middle Triassic (Anisian) of Guanling Formation in Luoping County, Yunnan Province, southwestern China.
 It contains a single species, Atopodentatus unicus.
 It is thought to have lived between 247 and 240 million years ago, during the Middle Triassic period, about six million years after the Permian extinction.
 Atopodentatus was an herbivorous marine reptile, although marine reptiles are usually omnivores or carnivores.

 A near complete skeleton along with a left lateral portion of the skull were discovered near Daaozi village, Yunnan, China.
 The scientific name derives from the peculiar zipper-shaped morphology of the holotype specimen's jaws and unique dentition.
 However, two fossil skulls discovered in 2016 indicate that the holotype skull was badly damaged, and that the living animal actually had a hammer-shaped head with shovel-like jaws.

 Description

 Atopodentatus was a medium-sized reptile measuring about 2.75 m long.
-The geological strata in which the fossil was found, the elongated body, reduced neck, robust appendages and hips of Atopodentatus all suggest that the reptile was probably semi-aquatic in nature.
+The geological strata in which the fossil was found, the elongated body, reduced neck, robust appendages and hips of Atopodentatus all suggest that the animal was probably semi-aquatic in nature.

 Originally, the upper mandible of Atopodentatus was believed to have small teeth running along the jawline, and then up along a vertical split in the middle of the upper jaw.
 This gave the upper jaw the appearance of a "zipper smile of little teeth".
 The upper jaw was believed to have hooked downwards.
 Discoveries in 2016, however, overthrew these findings, and revealed that Atopodentatus actually had a hammer-shaped head, with a bank of chisel-shaped teeth, that was useful in rooting the seabed for food.